-A person can have very similar symptoms to asthma but not have asthma at all.
-This is why proper diagnosis of asthma is crucial with proper testing (like lung function testing) along with physical exam and medical history with your doctor.
+A person can have very similar symptoms to asthma, but not have asthma at all.
+This is why a proper asthma diagnosis is crucial with proper testing (like lung function testing) along with a physical exam and medical history with your doctor.

-Without a proper asthma diagnosis it is all guesswork.
-A doctor wouldn’t treat a diabetic with insulin without the proper testing so why would they treat asthma without a proper diagnosis?
-With that said, there are many different conditions that can cause very similar symptoms to asthma but are treated in different ways.
+Without a proper asthma diagnosis, it is all guesswork.
+A doctor wouldn’t treat a diabetic with insulin without the proper testing, so why would they treat asthma without a proper diagnosis?
+With that being said, there are many different health conditions that can cause very similar symptoms to asthma but are treated in different ways.

-In people with VCD, instead of the vocal cords opening when you breathe in & out they close.
+In people with VCD, instead of the vocal cords opening when you breathe in and out, they close.
 This causes the feeling of tightness in the throat/upper airway, wheezing more so in the upper airway, the feeling of not being able to exhale fully, and a choking feeling.
 The main treatment for VCD includes breathing exercises which are taught by a speech therapist.
 It is not uncommon for asthmatics to have both asthma and VCD.

 Congestive Heart Failure (CHF) occurs when the heart becomes too weak to effectively pump blood as well as it should.
 Symptoms of CHF include shortness of breath, wheezing, fatigue, persistent cough, swelling in the extremities to name a few.
-Treatment for CHF varies based on severity but includes lifestyle changes, medications and in severe cases even a heart transplant.
+Treatment for CHF varies based on severity but includes lifestyle changes, medications, and in severe cases-- even a heart transplant.

 Gastroesophageal Reflux Disease (GERD)